July 17, 2026

 Public records show that Prince Edward, Andrew’s younger brother, worked as a production assistant for Andrew Lloyd Webber’s theatre company on the musical The Phantom of the Opera from 1988 to 1990.
 The abduction involving the Phantom mask occurred in 1989 — during that same period.
 The overlap in timing remains a contextual detail within a broader unanswered question.

-As of yet, there is no public evidence establishing where the mask described by Cameron was obtained, or whether it had any connection to the stage production itself—other than Cameron’s testimony that her abductors stated it was an artifact from the musical and was autographed by Michael Crawford, the original phantom of the opera.
+As of yet, it is unknown exactly where the mask described by Cameron was obtained, or whether it had any connection to the stage production itself—other than Cameron’s testimony that her abductors stated it was an artifact from the musical and was autographed by Michael Crawford, the original phantom of the opera.

 The mystery is not simply where a mask may have been acquired.
 It is why the imagery?
 It mirrors a character defined by concealment and hidden identity—an invisible man.